-Marketing Coordinator Saro Khan - extension 214 Saro.Khan@baltimoreclayworks.org
+Marketing & Communications Coordinator - Kayla Morgan - extension 215 Marketing@baltimoreclayworks.org

-For Diversity, Equity, Access, and Inclusion concerns, please contact: Access@baltimoreclayworks.org
+For Diversity, Equity, Access, and Inclusion issues, please contact: access@baltimoreclayworks.org

-Chapter 3 Classroom Policies
+Classroom Policies

 We are happy that you have chosen to spend part of your time working in CLAY at Baltimore Clayworks.
-Observing a few studio routines will contribute to your enjoyment of the class and of Clayworks.
+Observing a few studio routines will contribute to your enjoyment of the class.